inSileco/refR/README.md

 # System requirements

 The **refR** package works well on both Unix and Windows platforms.
-This only requirement is that user has installed the wonderful software [**Pandoc**](https://pandoc.org/), the swiss-army knife of the documents formats conversion.
+This only requirement is that user has to install the wonderful software [**Pandoc**](https://pandoc.org/), the swiss-army knife of the documents formats conversion.
 Do not forget to also install **pandoc-citeproc**.

 # Installation